cjesse01/myfiles1/README.md

 * the mean column in tidydata2 is the average feature value, across all rows of tidydata1, for a particular subjectNBR and ativityDESC.
 * FINAL RESULT: ./tidydata2.txt, 11880 rows x 4 cols (subjectNBR, activityDESC, featureDESCstandard, and mean)

-##UPLOAD tidydata2.txt as an attachment into Coursera.org
+##Lastly, UPLOAD tidydata2.txt as an attachment into Coursera.org

 ##FIN... :)
+###Thank you for your Peer Assessment! :)